What is Naturopathic Medicine?

 Founder

-She received her B.S. in Biology from the University of Waterloo and is a member of the American Association of Naturopathic Physicians (www.naturopathy.org), the Georgia Association of Naturopathic Physicians, the Canadian Association of Naturopathic Doctors, and the Ontario Association of Naturopathic Doctors
+Colleen is a member of the American Association of Naturopathic Physicians (www.naturopathic.org), the Georgia Association of Naturopathic Physicians (www.GANP), the Canadian Association of Naturopathic Doctors (www.cand.ca), and the Ontario Association of Naturopathic Doctors (www.oand.org)